jimnguyen220/myPortfolio/README.md

 For this project, I am going to use Bootstrap CSS Framework to create a portfolio.

-The link to the live Home Page - https://jimnguyen220.github.io/responsivePortfolio/
+Link to live internet Home Page - https://jimnguyen220.github.io/responsivePortfolio/

 Link to repository - https://github.com/jimnguyen220/responsivePortfolio